OutSystems/docs-support/src/enterprise/maintenance/moving-os-infra-newactiv.md

     ![Confirm you see the old Activation Code](images/change-ac-rollback-sc.png)

-    1. Perform a test republish of a module (e.g. ECT_Provider) in each environment.
+    1. Perform a test republish of a module (for example, ECT_Provider) in each environment.

     1. Go to **Factory** > **Modules** and filter by ECT_Provider.
 Open the details of the module, locate the version that's currently published and click Publish for that version.